Julian Pribaz, MD, left, and Bohdan Pomahac, MD, right, both of BWH Plastic Surgery. Photo by Lightchaser Photography.

-In March 2011, the face transplant team, led by Bohdan Pomahac, MD, performed the nation’s first full face transplant for patient Dallas Wiens.
-The team of more than 30 physicians, nurses, anesthesiologists and residents worked for more than 15 hours to replace the facial area of patient Dallas Wiens, including the nose, lips, facial skin, muscles of facial animation and the nerves that power them and provide sensation.
+In March 2011, the plastic surgery transplant team, led by Bohdan Pomahac, MD, performed the nation’s first full face transplant for patient Dallas Wiens.
+The team of more than 30 physicians, nurses, anesthesiologists and residents worked for more than 15 hours to complete the procedure.

-In April 2009, the BWH face transplant team successfully performed their first face transplant procedure and the first in New England, a partial face transplant for patient James Maki.
+In April 2009, the BWH plastic surgery transplant team successfully performed their first face transplant procedure and the first in New England, a partial face transplant for patient James Maki.

 This page was last modified on 10/6/2016